YES Programs

 Following Yale guidelines about combining programs, Yale students may participate in a total of 3 academic programs including majors and certificates.

-Core EDST courses must be taken for a grade including EDST 110 or required Scholars Intensive courses EDST 261, 400, or 410/490.
-One other EDST course may be taken Credit/D/Fail to be counted for either the Scholars Intensive Certificate or regular Certificate.
+Core EDST courses must be taken for a grade: EDST 110, EDST 261, EDST 400, and/or EDST 410/490.
+Otherwise, one EDST course may be taken Credit/D/Fail and counted for either the Scholars Intensive Certificate or regular Certificate.

 Please note that although neither program is a teacher-prep program that certifies students to teach after graduation, many Yale students go on to pursue careers in education.